microsoft/nni/docs/cifar10_examples.md

 }
 ```

+*Implemented code directory: [search_space.json][8]*

 **Trial**

-The code for CNN training of each hyperparameters set, paying particular attention to the following points that are specific when using NNI:
+The code for CNN training of each hyperparameters set, paying particular attention to the following points are specific for NNI:

 * Use `nni.get_next_parameter()` to get next training hyperparameter set.
 * Use `nni.report_intermediate_result(acc)` to report the intermedian result after finish each epoch.
 * Use `nni.report_intermediate_result(acc)` to report the final result before the trial end.

+*Implemented code directory: [main.py][9]*

-You can use your previous code directly, refer to [How to define a trial][5] for more details.
+You can also use your previous code directly, refer to [How to define a trial][5] for modify.

 **Config**